tsolucio/chatwithme/modules/chatwithme/README.md

    6. **Default Mattermost user password**: This is the password used when syncing users for the first time.
 Each user in coreBOS must be synced to their user in mattermost.
 This is done in the user's preferences page.
 3. Configure the Mattermost extension
    1. Install the latest build of the ChatWithMe plugin in the Mattermost admin panel under **System Console** >> **Plugin Management** >> **Upload Plugin**.
 You can find this plugin at [mattermostcoreBOS](https://github.com/SpikeTings/mattermostcorebos) with instructions on how to build it.
-   2. Once installed, go to the settings page, activate the plugin and fill in the fields
+   2. Once installed, go to the settings page, activate the plugin, and fill in the fields
    3. The `ChatWithMeTriggerWords` filter accepted actions in this Mattermost installation.
 The normally supported values are: `#ayuda,#busca,#muestra,#actualiza,#edita,#crea,#borra,#ver,#iniciacontador,#paracontador,#registratiempo,#avisame,#lista,#help,#find,#show,#update,#edit,#create,#delete,#see,#starttimer,#stoptimer,#logtime,#remindme,#list,#task,#taskfortime,#taskforproject,#sbsavetime,#time`

 The following images show an example configuration.